The Information System Authority’s services for partners:

-As at August 2018, the eID means of Germany, Estonia, Italy, Luxembourg, Spain, and Croatia have been evaluated.
+As at December 2020, the eID means of Belgium, Germany, Estonia, Italy, Luxembourg, Spain, the Netherlands, Lithuania, Latvia, Portugal, Slovakia, Denmark, Czech Republic and Croatia have been evaluated.

-Public sector e-services must enable login with Germany’s eID, i.e. Germany’s ID-card from October 2018 and the eID means of the other countries stated above from August 2019 at latest.
+Public sector e-services must enable login with Germany’s eID, i.e. Germany’s ID-card from October 2018, with Italy's eID from September 2019 and the eID means of Spain, Croatia, Estonia and Luxembourgfrom November 2019.

 The purpose of eIDAS is to facilitate the cross-border use of e-services.